THE SONS OF THE KINGDOM

 Samuel was a righteous man, a prophet.
 Samuel heard from God.
 The seed of the Kingdom resided in him.

-And Samuel did that which the Lord spake, and came to Bethlehem.
-And the elders of the town trembled at his coming, and said, Comest thou peaceably?
+So Samuel did what the LORD said, and went to Bethlehem.
+And the elders of the town trembled at his coming, and said, “Do you come peaceably?”
 (I Samuel 16:4)

 Does the greater tremble at the coming of the lesser?
 Let the reader judge.